mautic/user-documentation/docs/configuration/settings.rst

 * **API enabled** - Select Yes to pass data in and out of Mautic through the API.

 * **Enable http basic auth?** - Enables basic authentication for Mautic’s API.
-It is recommended to only use this with secure sites (https).
+It's recommended to only use this with secure sites (https).

-* **Access token lifetime** - When authorizing a new application or Integration, this setting limits how long the access token is valid (in minutes).
+* **Access token lifetime** - When authorizing a new app or Integration, this setting limits how long the access token is valid (in minutes).
 The default is ``60`` minutes.

   For example - You add a new Integration to your SaaS platform.
 Enter 30 here to limit the access token validity to ``30`` minutes.
 If you haven’t completed the authentication in that period of time, you must revalidate.